biorobotics/Medical-DVRK-AR/README.md

 9. Change the "size" to 0.0005, you should see the "red" tumor

 ## How to run smart palpation with gaussian process
+Please first install scikit-learn==0.20 (Previous version may not have the module we need)
 1. run roscore
 2. launch dvrk psm arm with command mentioned above
 3. run blaser_sim.py with command mentioned above